Selecting the Best Tennis Racquet for Tennis Elbow

 Length is another factor worth considering.
 As the length of a racquet increases, so will the pressure, or torque, on your arm when swinging.
 I’d recommend that you look for a shorter racquet.
 Most racquets fall between 27 and 29 inches.

 While strings are not part of the actual frame of a racquet, no conversation on the topic of tennis or golfer’s elbow would be complete without covering them.

-As with tennis racquets, the different types of tennis strings vary greatly in material, construction and thickness, which ultimately has an impact on feel.
+As with tennis racquets, the different types of tennis strings vary significantly in material, construction, and thickness, which ultimately has an impact on feel.

 When searching for tennis strings, players suffering from tennis or golfer’s elbow should stay away from stiffer material like polyester and opt for softer nylon strings.

 Beyond material, string construction is another factor that can contribute to tennis or golfer’s elbow.
 A great option is multifilament strings, which manufacturers construct by weaving together thousands of microfibers to create a string with a soft, forgiving feel.